 Food was one of the main topics at the camp.
 When talking about the men in the camp, he said, “Two-thirds of the men thought about food two-thirds of the time.
 No sooner than we’d finish one meal we would start worrying about where the next one was coming from.”

-During this time, Gentry was put in charge of the POW detail that grew rice on 1,600 acres.
+During this time, Bill was put in charge of the POW detail that grew rice on 1,600 acres.
 He said, “Rice was the main crop and I was in charge of a group of farm laborers, with the entire operation under the supervision of the Japanese.”
 Gentry and the other POWs attempted to grow as little rice as possible.
 Gentry like the other POWs would drop the rice stalks in the mud and “unintentionally” step on them.

 When harvesting the rice, the POWs would “miss” the collection baskets spilling the rice onto the ground.
 At the threshing machine, the POWs made sure that as much of the rice as possible was blown away with the chaff.
 They would also “forget” to push the rice carts into the warehouse when it rained which caused the rice to get moldy.
 Although they did these things, most of the rice still made it to the warehouse.
 Once piled inside, the prisoners often poked holes into the roof directly above the rice.
 When it rained, the rice would get wet and moldy.

 While at Davao, Gentry came up with a way to process sugar with a press and several old kettles.
 It took about six hours to make a supply of sugar.
 The Japanese figured out what the POWs were doing and began to store the sugar in a warehouse.
 So that the Japanese Army could not get any sugar, Gentry reduced the number of POWs working to the point that they would only make enough sugar for the guards and POWs.
 “We were determined,” he said, “to produce nothing that could be used by the Jap Army.”

 During his time in the camp.
 Gentry came down with scurvy.
 One of the results was his two front teeth became loose.
-To keep his teeth, he chewed on a native tobacco every day for one week.
+To keep his teeth, he chewed on native tobacco every day for one week.
 When he stopped, his teeth were stronger and there was only a small gap between them.

 Nights in the camp were a nightmare of insects.
 He saw men grow weak because of the loss of blood from insect bites.
 “We considered it lucky to find a place with the combination of lice, bedbugs, and red ants.
 The bedbugs ate the lice, the red aunts ate the bedbugs, and all we had left to fight were the red ants.
 They are so small you can hardly see them, but if one gets on your foot you think red hot coal has hit you.”